 - If you do not open the door when using the energy saving dry feature, dry times will be long.
 For energy saving drying, it is best to let your dishes dry overnight.

 - Power Dry" replaces the Heated Dry button on models with this option.
 It can be added to any cycle but Rinse.
 Power Dry adds 65 minutes of dry time to the cycle.
 When the Clean light comes on, the fan will run for another 90 minutes or until the door is opened.
 Power Dry works differently on the Express Wash and eWash cycles:

 - Express Wash: The final rinse temperature is increased to aid in water evaporation, and adds 15 minutes of fan drying time to the end of the cycle.

 - eWash: Does not increase the rinse temperature.
 On this cycle, only the fan is used to dry the dishes.
 The dry time is 1.5 hours.

 - Use the available heat options on your dishwasher.
 Any that add heat will improve dry performance.
 These options have a variety of names.
 Look for buttons with names like "Added Heat", "Wash Heat Boost", "High Temperature Rinse", and so on.
 Select one or all of these options.
 Some models have more than others and some models do not have any at all.
 If available to you, these options may improve drying performance by increasing the temperature of the water inside the dishwasher.

 - Use one of the cycles designed for heavy soil.
 These go by the name of "Cookware", "Pots and Pans", "Potscrubber", and so on.
 These cycles add more heat than the "Normal" cycle and as a result, may improve drying performance for you.

 If the above suggestions do not correct the situation, service will be required.
-To schedule a service appointment, please contact GE Appliances Factory Service at 1-800-432-2737 or schedule a service appointment online.
+For service, please schedule an appointment with GE Appliances Factory Service.